 Finally, check if the spider is finished by viewing the Spider tab.

-These are the very basics & starting point of a web security test.
-Spidering is an important part of the recon during the test and by clearly executing this, we can understand about the architecture of the target site.
-In upcomming tutorials, we will extend this to other tools in the Burpsuite set of tools.
+This Burp Suite Tutorial is a very basic & starting point of a web security test.
+Spidering is an important part of the recon during the test and by clearly executing this, we can understand the architecture of the target site.